The Pelvic Clock can be seen as an ode to what effective stretching and strengthening exercises can do for your body.

 If you have seen a Physical Therapist and they have recommended stretching to help resolve your discomfort and pain, the pelvic clock exercises would likely help enhance that sort of program.

-With most of us living quite sedentary lifestyles, things like tight hips are an unfortunate consequence that we must deal with proactively.
-Without intervention, something as simple as tight hips could end up causing significant back ache.
+With most of us living quite sedentary lifestyles, things like tight hips are an unfortunate consequence that we should deal with proactively.
+Without intervention, something as simple as tight hips could end up causing all sorts of MKS problems.